|Thiruvalluvar Statue Kanyakumari, Tamil Nadu en.wikipedia.org|

 This statue is erected next to the Vivekananda Rock memorial.
 It is worth mentioning here in the 2004 December 26 tsunami incident that greatly affected the east coat of India, and many countries, the people watching TV were aghast to see the giant tidal waves surging past almost the shoulder height of the Thiruvalluvar statue off the coast of Kanyakumari.

-01. Tamil, a Dravidian language widely spoken in Tamil Nadu, is one of the longest surviving classical languages in the world.
+01. Tamil, a Dravidian language (the word Dravidian was used by the British Tamil Scholars and the word was never used in the early Sangam period) widely spoken in Tamil Nadu, is one of the longest surviving classical languages in the world.

-02. The only language of contemporary India which is recognizably continuous with a classical past.
+02. The only language of contemporary India which is recognisably continuous with a classical past.

 03. Tamil literature has existed for over 2000 years.